Grillo-0/b3-watcher/README.md

 # B3 watcher

-A CLI application for tracking B3 stocks
+A CLI application for tracking B3 stocks that uses the [mfinace API][mfinace].

 ## Usage